 - Swap out the handles on a bathroom vanity or a nightstand.
 It’s super-easy if you have knobs.
 If you have handles, take a current handle with you when you look for new hardware to ensure your new handles have the same distance center-to-center so they will slide right into the original holes.

 - Display a small treasured item in a glass box.
-Be it a clay pot molded by your seven–year–old, a seashell picked up on vacation, or even a stack of beloved old photos you’ve never gotten around to framing, placing your “treasure” in a display case of sorts will give it immediate prominence.
+Be it a clay pot molded by your seven–year–old, a handcrafted sea life bottle art you bought online, or even a stack of beloved old photos you’ve never gotten around to framing, placing your “treasure” in a display case of sorts will give it immediate prominence.

 - Monogram your hand towels.